ocsigen/eliom/README.md

 # Eliom

-Eliom is a framework for building web sites and client/server web applications in OCaml.
-Eliom employs sophisticated techniques from the field of functional programming, thus enabling the programmer to build complex web sites in very few lines of code.
-Both the server and the client parts of an application are implemented in OCaml, as a single program.
+Eliom is a framework for building client/server Web and mobile applications in OCaml.
+It transforms OCaml into a multi-tier language, making it possible to implement both the server and client parts of a Web and mobile app as a single program.
+This simplifies a lot the communication between server and client.
+Applications can run on any Web browser or mobile device (iOS, Android), saving from the need to develop one version for each platform.

+Eliom has support for reactive pages (generated on server or client), advanced session mechanism, server to client communication, continuation based Web programming, etc.

 Eliom is part of the [Ocsigen project][ocsigen].